spinicist/riesling/README.md

 ### 0. Linux Dependencies
 Install the [Linux vcpkg dependencies](https://github.com/microsoft/vcpkg#installing-linux-developer-tools).
-These include `cmake`, `tar`, `curl`, `zip`, `unzip`, `pkg-config` \& `build-essentials`.
+These include `cmake`, `tar`, `curl`, `zip`, `unzip`, `pkg-config` \& `build-essential`.
 You may be surprised by which distributions do not include these by default.

 ### 1. Clone repository